CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting.md

 The above example shows that the routing table prefix seen by BGP is 10.10.10.2/32, that this route is advertised to two neighbors, and that it is not heard by any neighbors.

-### Log Neighbor State Changes
+### Neighbor State Change Log

-To log the changes that a neighbor goes through so that you can troubleshoot issues associated with that neighbor, run the `log-neighbor-changes` command.
-The output is sent to the specified log file, usually `/var/log/frr/bgpd.log`, and looks like this:
+The changes that a neighbor goes through are logged in the `/var/log/frr/frr.log` file.
+For example:

 ```
 2016/07/08 10:12:06.572827 BGP: %NOTIFICATION: sent to neighbor 10.0.0.2 6/3 (Cease/Peer Unconfigured) 0 bytes